Indochina Link Vietnam

-- Strategic Risk: Incorrect method selection triggers automatic reassessment at higher deemed rates; late payment incurs 0.03% daily interest from day following deadline (Law on Tax Administration 2019 Article 59 Clause 2)
+• Incorrect method selection triggers automatic reassessment at higher deemed rates plus 0.03% daily late payment interest (Tax Administration Law 2019 Article 59.2).

-Vietnamese parties choose from three FCT calculation methods based on the foreign contractor’s operational structure and accounting capabilities.
-Direct Method serves as the default for contractors lacking permanent establishment in Vietnam.
+Foreign Contractor Tax calculation follows one of three methods based on the contractor’s operational structure in Vietnam.
+Direct Method serves as the default for contractors lacking permanent establishment.
 Deduction Method applies when contractors maintain fixed place of business or tax residency with Vietnamese Accounting Standards-compliant books.
 Hybrid Method combines VAT credit-invoice treatment with CIT deemed rates for contractors meeting specific duration and documentation thresholds.

 Direct Method (Deemed Percentage on Revenue)

 Direct Method applies deemed percentages to contract revenue without requiring audited financial statements.
 Vietnamese parties withhold FCT at fixed rates based on activity type, constituting final tax settlement for the foreign contractor (Circular 103/2014/TT-BTC Article 8).
-The foreign contractor does not file quarterly CIT returns or annual audits under this method.
+Under Direct Method, the foreign contractor does not file quarterly CIT returns or annual audits.

-This method delivers administrative simplicity for short-term contracts or contractors lacking Vietnamese accounting infrastructure.
-The trade-off is higher effective tax rates when actual profit margins fall below deemed percentages.
+Direct Method delivers administrative simplicity for short-term contracts or contractors lacking Vietnamese accounting infrastructure.
+The trade-off: higher effective tax rates when actual profit margins fall below deemed percentages.

 VAT Deemed Rates (Effective July 1, 2025)